yangashley/task-list-api/ada-project-docs/wave_05.md

 The response code should be `404`.

-You may chose the response body.
+You may choose the response body.

+ Make sure to complete the tests for non-existing tasks to check that the correct response body is returned.

 ### Create a Goal: Invalid Goal With Missing Title